-The novelty of the United States's position-that it can give private parties money to violate state law and then sue States to interrupt enforcement of the violated provisions-is underscored by its inability to identify a cause of action.
+The novelty of the United States' position-that it can give private parties money to violate state law and then sue States to interrupt enforcement of the violated provisions-is underscored by its inability to identify a cause of action.
 To sue a State, "the federal government," "like any other plaintiff," "must first have a cause of action."
 United States v.
 California, 655 F.2d 914, 918 (9th Cir.
 1980).
 But no statute provides the United States a cause of action here.

-In a footnote in an earlier filing, the United States attempted to justify its suit by invoking "equitable" practice.
-U.S. Opp.
-38 n.10.
+Previously, the United States attempted to justify its suit by invoking "equitable" practice.
+U.S. Br. in Opp. to Stay at 38 n.10, Moyle v.
+United States, 144 S. Ct.
+2015 (2024) (Nos.
+23-726, 23-727); Oral Arg.
+Tr.
+84:3-87:21.
 But the "power of federal courts of equity to enjoin unlawful executive action is subject to express and implied statutory limitations."
 Armstrong, 575 U.S. at 327; see Ziglar v.
-Abbasi, 582 U.S. 120, 132 (2017) (If Congress "does not itself so provide, a private cause of action will not be created through judicial mandate.").
+Abbasi, 582 U.S. 120, 133 (2017) (if Congress "does not itself so provide, a private cause of action will not be created through judicial mandate").
 Those limitations include the principle that the "express provision of one method of enforcing a substantive rule suggests that Congress intended to preclude others."
 Armstrong, 575 U.S. at 328 (quoting Alexander v.
 Sandoval, 532 U.S. 275, 290 (2001)).
 That rule applies here.

 EMTALA provides a comprehensive scheme of enforcement.
 EMTALA authorizes the federal government to seek civil monetary penalties against hospitals and physicians who "negligently violate[]" its stabilizing requirements.
 42 U.S.C. § 1395dd(d)(1).
 And consistent with Congress's "typical" choice of "remedy" for violations of Spending Clause conditions, EMTALA authorizes the federal government to exclude hospitals and physicians who violate EMTALA from participating in other federal programs.
 Talevski, 599 U.S. at 183 (quoting Gonzaga Univ., 536 U.S. at 280); see 42 U.S.C. §§ 1395a-7(b)(5), 1395cc(b)(2).
 EMTALA, however, does not authorize the federal government to seek injunctive relief against States for their regulatory choices-a tactic that would engender serious federalism concerns.

-The novelty of this suit cuts against the United States's position too.
-As this Court recently reiterated, "[t]he equitable powers of federal courts are limited by historical practice."
+The novelty of this suit cuts against the United States' position too.
+As the Supreme Court has explained, "[t]he equitable powers of federal courts are limited by historical practice."
 Whole Woman's Health v.
 Jackson, 595 U.S. 30, 44 (2021) (citing Atlas Life Ins.
 Co. v.
 W. I. Southern, Inc., 306 U.S. 563, 568 (1939)).
 Federal courts have "no authority" to create causes of action or "remedies previously unknown to equity jurisprudence."
 Grupo Mexicano de Desarrollo, S.A. v.
 All.
 Bond Fund, Inc., 527 U.S. 308, 332 (1999).
 Rather, a suit at equity must fall "within some clear ground of equity jurisdiction."
 Boise Artesian Hot & Cold Water Co. v.
 Boise City, 213 U.S. 276, 285 (1909).

 At no stage of litigation, however, has the United States identified a single precedent authorizing it to seek injunctive relief against States over generally applicable statutes that allegedly conflict with Spending Clause conditions on grants to private parties.
 Both United States v.
-Washington, 593 U.S. 832 (2022), and Arizona v.
+Washington, 596 U.S. 832 (2022), and Arizona v.
 United States, 567 U.S. 387 (2012), arose out of disputes about state statutes that allegedly conflicted with the federal government's own operations.
 The radical expansion of federal enforcement authority that the federal government seeks here must come from Congress, "not be created through judicial mandate."
 Ziglar, 582 U.S. at 133.